Association football

 Internationally, association football is governed by FIFA.
-Under FIFA, there are six continental confederations: AFC, CAF, CONCACAF, CONMEBOL, OFC and UEFA.
-National associations (e.g. The FA or JFA) are responsible for managing the game in their own countries both professionally and at an amateur level, and coordinating competitions in accordance with the Laws of the Game.
-The most senior and prestigious international competitions are the FIFA World Cup and the FIFA Women's World Cup.
+Under FIFA, there are six continental confederations: AFC, CAF, CONCACAF, CONMEBOL, OFC, and UEFA.
+National associations (e.g. the FA in England, U.S. Soccer in the United States, etc.) are responsible for managing the game in their own countries both professionally and at an amateur level, and coordinating competitions in accordance with the Laws of the Game.
+The most prestigious senior international competition is the FIFA World Cup.
 The men's World Cup is the most-viewed sporting event in the world, surpassing the Olympic Games.
-The two most prestigious competitions in European club football are the UEFA Champions League and the UEFA Women's Champions League, which attract an extensive television audience throughout the world.
-The final of the men's tournament has been, in recent years, the most-watched annual sporting event in the world.
+The most prestigious competition in European club football is the UEFA Champions League, which attracts an extensive television audience worldwide.
+The final of the men's Champions League is the most-watched annual sporting event in the world.

-Women's association football has historically seen opposition, with national associations severely curbing its development and several outlawing it completely.
-Restrictions started to be reduced in the 1970s and the first official women's World Cup was the 1991 FIFA Women's World Cup in China with only 12 teams from the respective six confederations.
-By the 2019 FIFA Women's World Cup in France, this had increased to 24 national teams, and a record-breaking 1.12 billion viewers watched the competition.

 Name

+Association football is part of a family of football codes that emerged from various ball games played worldwide since antiquity.
+The word "association" in this term refers to the Football Association (the FA), founded in London in 1863, which published the first set of rules for the sport that same year.
+The term was coined to distinguish the type of football played in accordance with the FA rules from other types that were gaining popularity at the time, particularly rugby football.

+The term soccer comes from Oxford "-er" slang, which was prevalent at the University of Oxford in England from about 1875, and is thought to have been borrowed from the slang of Rugby School.
+Initially spelt assoccer (a shortening of "association"), it was later reduced to the modern spelling.
+Early alternative spellings included socca and socker.
+This form of slang also gave rise to rugger for rugby football, fiver and tenner for five pound and ten pound notes, and the now-archaic footer that was also a name for association football.